arthur-debiasi/trybe-back-end-blogs-api/README.md

 ## 📌 Skills

-- Develop a RESTful API from a CRUD (Create, Read, Update and Delete);
+-Develop a RESTful API from a CRUD (Create, Read, Update and Delete);
-- Develop endpoints to read and write to a MySQL database.
+-vUse Sequelize ORM to read and write to a MySQL/PostgreSQL database.

 ## Getting Started